 B) no (0 points).

 35-65 points.
-You have the prerequisites to effectively influence others, change their behavior patterns, teach, manage, set on the right path.
-In these kinds of situations, you usually feel like a fish out of water.
-You are convinced that a person should not close himself in his shell.
-He must do something for others, guide them, point out the mistakes made, take them into account so that they feel better in the surrounding reality.
+You have the prerequisites to effectively influence others, change their behavior patterns, teach, manage, and guide them on the right path.
+In these types of situations, you usually feel like a fish out of water.
+You are convinced that a person should not withdraw into his shell.
+He must do something for others, guide them, point out mistakes made, take them into account so that they feel better in the surrounding reality.
 Those who do not like this style of relationship, in your opinion, should not be spared.
-However, you need to be very careful that your stance does not become overly aggressive.
+However, you need to be very careful that your position does not become overly aggressive.
 In this case, you can easily turn into a fanatic or a tyrant.

-30 points or less.
+30 or less points.
 Alas, although you are often right, you are not always able to convince others of this.
-Do you think that your life and the lives of those around you should be subject to strict discipline, common sense and good manners, and its course should be quite predictable.
+Do you believe that your life and the lives of those around you should be subject to strict discipline, common sense and good manners, and its course should be quite predictable.
 You don't like to do anything by force.
-At the same time, you are often too restrained, not achieving the desired goal because of this, and also often being misunderstood.
+At the same time, you are often too restrained, not achieving the desired goal because of this and, moreover, often finding yourself misunderstood.

 Appendix 2